saini128/coolnginx/README.md

 * Nginx installed on your system
 * BoltDB (installed with go get go.etcd.io/bbolt)

+### Initialization

+* It is checking if nginx is running or not
+* It is check if AI agent (for now support is for groq only) is present or not.
+If not then it picks env `GROQ_API_KEY` from os

 ### Configuration Storage

 The tool uses BoltDB to store simplified versions of your Nginx configurations.
 The database file `nginx_configs.db` is created to store all the data.